Markichu/PythonAutoNifty/README.md

 - Hit `Create` button
 - Open Developer Console in web browser
 - Paste the text from `output.txt` into the console, hit Enter
-- Nifty.Ink website should draw something nice
+- Nifty.Ink should draw something nice!

-## Set up Python virtualenv
+## Set up a Python virtualenv

 Set up and activate the env in your local PythonAutoNifty folder, so this project dependencies are separate from your other projects: